 Overall, we think that you should either go with a baffled single inlet oil catch can or a dual inlet, single filtration oil catch can.

 Our Top 5 Picks

 #1.
 Dewhel JDM 750ml Aluminum Engine Oil Catch Can

-It weights 2.2 pounds, not light, but very solid.
+It weighs 2.2 pounds, not light, but very solid.
 The capacity is 750ml, twice as big as those expensive tiny little cans, and just right for our daily use.
 Since it’s empty inside the can, you may need some additional parts.
-These include a breather or a filter to make it working better.
+These include a breather or a filter to make it work better.

 You may also want to take it apart and stuff it with steel wool, replace the PVC hoses with better ones.
 It should work better and makes it much cheaper than those brand-name products after adding all those parts.
 The bolt on top allows for an easier custom install.
 It is truly a great catch can, if you know how to modify it.

 #2.
 Qp-Sunroad Oil Catch Tank

 What are you looking for?
 The best oil catch can?
 Or the cheapest?
 If you want a cheap oil catch can, your best choice would be Qp-SUNROAD.

 Like other oil catch cans priced below $20, it is solid, stable, and easy to install.
 Most of the cans we reviewed have nearly the same design.
 They also use the same material and can even the same problems such as oil leaking.
 We make this one stand out in that it is cheaper than its competitors without sacrificing quality.